OpenZeppelin/ethernaut/README.md

 5. Edit test/LevelTests.js and add a test.
 In this case, look for the "King" section.
 6. Run truffle test and once all tests pass, register the level in gamedata/gamedata.json.
 This file is used by the app to display data, connect to contracts, etc. It is also used by the contract deployer script in scripts/deploy_contracts.
 7. The level should now show up in the ui.
 To start it, set src/constants.js' ACTIVE_NETWORK to DEVELOPMENT and run npm start.
-8. Add a description markdwon file, in this case gamedata/levels/king.md (make sure gamedata.json points to it).
+8. Add a description markdown file, in this case gamedata/levels/king.md (make sure gamedata.json points to it).
 This content will now be displayed in the ui for the level.
 9. Verify that the level is playable and winnable.
 10. Add a completed description markdown file, in this case gamedata/levels/king_complete.md (make sure gamedata.json points to it).
 The level will display this as additional info once the level is solved, usually to include historical information related to the level.
 11. Make a PR request so that we can re-deploy the game with the new level!